HoogsterInc/AtomsPast_Documents/Rules.md

 ## Battlefield

-The Battlefield is where Units clash
+The Battlefield is where Units clash over various terrain, cities and towns.

 ### Playmat